Disc for concrete: the choice depends on the diameter and marking. Wheels for dry and wet cutting

 • cutting width – 3 mm.

 As a rule, the designation of the width of the cut is marketing ploy.
-The manufacturer thereby makes it clear that his disc for cutting reinforced concrete is wider, therefore stronger.
-It has nothing to do with the real state of things.
+The manufacturer thereby makes it clear that his disk for cutting reinforced concrete is wider, and therefore stronger.
+This has nothing to do with the real state of affairs.

 Circle sizes

-The table shows the range of sizes of cutting segment discs for concrete, according to State Standard No. 10110-87
+The table shows the range of sizes of segmental cutting discs for concrete, according to State Standard No. 10110-87

 Disc diameter in mm 100 125 150 175 200 250 300 350 400 450 500